substance/substance/README.md

 # Substance

 Substance is a JavaScript library for web-based content editing.
-It provides building blocks for realizing custom text editors web-based publishing systems.
+It provides building blocks for realizing custom text editors and web-based publishing systems.

 See Substance in action: